The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 When you start working you become in charge of your finances.
-You have the freedom to spend on things you decide on whether it’s a basic need or a luxury.
-You also learn to become responsible for things you spend on.
+You gain the freedom to spend on things you decide on whether they're basic needs or luxuries.
+You also learn to become responsible for how you spend your hard-earned money.

-Most Filipino start applying for loans and credit card when they get a job.
-If you’re one of the people wondering why you can’t get a loan or a credit, even though your requirements are complete, it might me because you’re lacking in some of the deciding factors.
+Most Filipinos start applying for loans and credit cards when they get a job.
+If you’re one of the people wondering why you can’t get a loan or a line of credit even though your requirements are complete, it might me because you’re lacking in some of the deciding factors.

-Before we go through the credit score, we need to understand first what is a credit history and a credit report.
+Before we discuss credit scores, we need to understand first what a credit history and a credit report are.

 There are differences within a credit history and a credit report.
 The credit history refers to your credit usage over the years.
-This includes your debt payment information such as the schedule, the amount and so on.
+This includes your debt payment information such as the schedule, the amount, and interest charges.

 Your credit history is a record of your debt payment.
 This shows your responsibility and ability to pay for the loan you made.
-Lenders can obtain your credit history information from various financial institutions, banks, collection agents, the government and so on.
+Lenders can obtain your credit history information from various financial institutions, banks, collection agents, and the government.

 The credit history becomes a credit report – this essentially contains a record or summary of your financial activities and credit worthiness and loan eligibility.
 This report is compiled by a certain agency whose information is then used.

 While we still rely on the external or internal database for this information, the country’s centralized credit information system is expected to go live by January 2018.